Solod-S/LinkedIn-/README.md

 - Add user profile page
 - Add company page
 - Add jobs page

+## Contributing

+Contributions are welcome!
+If you have any suggestions or improvements, please create a pull request.
+For major changes, please open an issue first to discuss the changes.

 **_NOTE: PLEASE LET ME KNOW IF YOU DISCOVERED ANY BUG OR YOU HAVE ANY SUGGESTIONS_**